 A note on ear wire handling:

 The ear wires on brass hoops are the most delicate part and require finesse.
-Do not force opening or closing, you should hear a satisfying click when ear wire snaps into place.
+Do not force opening or closing.
 Handle close to the closure to prevent bending the wire and putting stress on wire, soldered or riveted mechanism